 Just as we thought all music was airborne, cloud contained, intangibly abstract, metaphysically lingering like a fart with a monthly subscription – we’re upping sticks and moving back to the wax.
 The tides of technological advancement have been parted.
 Bearded youngsters playing 12” vinyl have performed a biblical spin-back that Moses would’ve been proud of.

-Millennial deep-house lovers so desperate to authenticate their stolen music libraries are doe-eyed at these revolving discs; transfixed by something so aesthetically pleasing, yet so inefficient and expensive.
-Old school collectors have wet their pants in vindication; their time has finally arrived, technology gone full circle, justifying that lifelong addiction which has left them penniless, girlfriendless and jobless; with only shelves of rare vinyl to quietly masturbate over.
+Millennial deep-house lovers so desperate to authenticate their stolen music libraries are doe-eyed at these revolving discs; transfixed by something so aesthetically pleasing, yet so inefficient and expensive and environmentally unsound (yes, 200 Dolphins die every day from discarded hard-house house vinyl).
+And old-school collectors have wet their pants in vindication.
+Their time has finally arrived, technology has gone full circle, justifying that lifelong addiction, one that has left them penniless, girlfriendless and jobless, with only shelves of rare vinyl to quietly masturbate over.

-Several record labels have been quick to act on the sea change, adapting drink vending machines to disperse their vinyl releases.
+Several record labels have been quick to leverage, adapting drink vending machines to disperse their vinyl releases.

-Procuring vinyl is now similar to ordering a drink, with all the trappings of modern-day convenience: feed in some money, tap in the catalogue number, receive your goods.
+Procuring vinyl is now similar to ordering a fizzy beverage, with all the trappings of modern-day convenience: feed in some money, tap in the catalogue number, receive your goods.

-Some labels area going the extra yard by incorporating a high resolution virtual record shop attendant.
-Programmed to be both acutely knowledgeable, judgemental and nauseatingly condescending, the assistant has all the irritable quirks of their now redundant human counterparts.
+Some labels are going the extra yard by incorporating a high-resolution virtual record shop attendant.
+Programmed to be both acutely knowledgeable, judgemental and nauseatingly condescending, the assistant has all the irritable quirks of their now redundant human predecessors.

-Kids get a sterilised taste of the analogue shopping experience: the finite stock, the social escapade, the actual stuff.
-It all combines into a theatre of antiquity, minus the real life putdowns from the snotty-nosed tastemaker behind the counter.
+Kids get a sterilised taste of the analogue shopping experience: the finite stock, the social escapade, the actual stuff and the opportunity to deal with an egotistical prick, albeit a virtual one.